dhaughto1776/Capstone-Code/README.md

 All of this is open source.

-### Use
+## Use
 As stated, by downloading the .ipynb file and uploading it to Colab, it can be used.
 However, data from ZTF as a zip file needs to be downloaded from the above page.
 Furthermore, for using Piscola, ATLAS data is needed.
-By taking the ZTF name of the SN of interest, its RA (ight Ascension), and its Declination, and going to:
+By taking the ZTF name of the SN of interest, its RA (right Ascension), and its Declination, and going to:

 https://fallingstar-data.com/forcedphot/

-you can get this data, and use the 'File Maker code' Some points to note about using this specific file:
+you can get this data, and use the 'File Maker code'

+## Some points to note about using this specific file:

 Sometimes an error message will appear pertaining to u.deg units.
 By simply re-running the 'imports' tab, this will be fixed